-- Active: Data have been received from GPS receiver. - Stopped: Data reception from GPS receiver has stopped.
+- Active: Data have been received from GPS receiver or GNSS receiver. - Stopped: Data reception from GPS receiver or GNSS receiver has stopped.

 Time Left

 When Timed (or until buffer is full) is selected on the Test setup screen, the remaining test time is displayed.